 Asbestos is a dangerous material, and therefore needs to be removed using the correct and safe procedures.
+But there is a difference between A and B class Asbestos.
 The type of license required to remove asbestos is dependent on what category it falls into – Class A or Class B. The level of training necessary correlates with the risk level, and therefore the most dangerous jobs require an A Class license.

 What is Class A Asbestos?